How Placements Are Made

 In general, the process follows these steps:

-- Students complete and submit the online Field Placement Application.
+- Once admitted, students complete and submit the online Field Placement Application.

 - A campus field team member or a distance site coordinator reviews the application and begins to coordinate the placement assignment process, which may include a review of the student's file, consultation with other faculty, and meeting with the student to identify strengths and needs for field education.